nchatharoo/nchatharoo.github.io/_posts/2021-08-04-Concurrency.md

 - Synchronous tasks : the app will wait and block the current run loop until execution finishes.
 - Asynchronous tasks : will start and return execution the app immediately.

+When we need to perform long task (like networking call or computationally expensive work), we :
+-create a queue
-When we need to perform long task (like networking call or computationally expensive work), we create a queue, attach a task to it to run asynchronously on a background thread and when complete, delegate the code back to the main thread.
+-attach a task to it to run asynchronously on a background thread -delegate the code back to the main thread, when the task is completed.

 For example :